List building is an integral part of digital marketing.

 7. Entice users to sign up with content locking

 Content locking, content upgrades or gated content, it’s all the same thing.

 Whatever you want to call it, this tactic lets you block part of your content and make it available to subscribers only.
 Encouraging people to submit their emails with content locking is a great way to get more signups and attract high-quality leads.

 A Content Lock will blur or remove content below a set point on the page, so visitors have to opt-in to see the whole article.

 It can help you improve lead quality by using gated content to attract qualified leads.

 If you have a high-quality piece of content that’s a key part of your lead generation process, locking part of it helps you to figure out who’s really interested in your offerings, and who is just browsing.

 But again, be careful in using this because some people might not like being locked out of a part of the content.

 To add these captivating forms to your WordPress site, you can use plugins such as:

-- Optin Monster – It offers the full range of opt-in forms, with beautiful templates which you can simply add to your site with a few clicks.
+- Optin Monster – It offers the full range of opt-in forms, with beautiful templates that you can simply add to your site with a few clicks.
 Unfortunately, it’s a premium plugin and it doesn’t come cheap.